jacobrask/node-upnp-device/README.md

 * implementation - A implementation of a device specified by the [UPnP Forum][upnp-dcp]
 * name - The name of the device as it shows up in the network.
 * address - Optional IP address to bind server to.
+If the address is omitted an IPv4 address will guessed using the IP configuration

 ```
 var myDevice = require('./MyDevice')